Neutis/neutis-docs/docs/hardware-integration/fel.md

 performed to set up CPU, clocks, etc. After that the FEL pin is checked:

 * If it is low, then your device enters FEL mode.
-* If the pin is high, it tries to boot from the media device.
+* If the pin is high, it tries to boot from the media devices.

 !!! note
     If a device fails to boot from the media device (MMC or internal NAND flash),